openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/nasds01z_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
+GROUP 1 is lifeline service that assigned to Sensor (Door/Window detector) status – Open/Close

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ### Group 2: Group 2

 GROUP 2 allows for sending control commands to associated devices such as relay module, lighting, etc. This association group is configured through the advanced parameters no. 1 and 2.
 This Group Support: BASIC_SET.
 GROUP 2 allows for sending control commands to associated devices such as relay module, lighting, etc. This association group is configured through the advanced parameters no. 1 and 2.
 This Group Support: BASIC_SET.

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Group 3

+GROUP 3 allows for Send Notification to associated devices in this group.
+This Group Support: NOTIFICATION_REPORT.

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ### Group 4: Group 4

 GROUP 4 allows for Send Notification to associated devices in this group.
 This Group Support: SENSOR\_BINARY\_REPORT GROUP 4 allows for Send Notification to associated devices in this group.
-This Group Support: SENSOR\_BINARY\_REPORT This group supports 5 nodes.
+This Group Support: SENSOR\_BINARY\_REPORT

+Association group 4 supports 5 nodes.

 ## Technical Information